Interference Prediction in Wireless Networks: Stochastic Geometry meets Recursive Filtering: Evaluation of Interference Prediction

-Finally, we investigate the performance for parameter values that are typical in two current wireless technologies: Long Term Evolution (LTE) used for cellular systems \cite{LTEStandard} and IEEE~802.15.4 used for wireless sensor networks (WSN)\cite{WirelesSensorStandard}.
-This evaluation will highlight the versatility of our predictor.
-We consider for this evaluation a message length of 20 slots.
+We now study the prediction performance for parameter values that are typical in two wireless technologies: Long Term Evolution (LTE) used for cellular systems \cite{LTEStandard} and IEEE~802.15.4 used for wireless sensor networks (WSN)\cite{WirelesSensorStandard}.
+This evaluation will highlight the versatility of the predictor.
+A message length of 20~slots is used in all scenarios.